andrewcooke/pytyp/pytyp.rst

 Summary
 ~~~~~~~

-The simple syntax above could be used in a variety of ways: verification of a
-value's type (through ABC witnesses or structure); identification of a value's
-type; expansion of a value (ie. using a type to parameterise the manipulation
+This section has introduced a syntax that can describe parametric polymorphism
-of data).
-It is also flexible enough to handle basic concepts from type
+within Python code, largely at the instance level.
+It is flexible enough to
-theory (roughly translated into Python's runtime context).
+handle basic concepts from type theory (roughly translated into Python's
+runtime context).

+Providing a semantics for these type specifications, particularly one related
-But the connection with existing duck typing is complicated: adding type
+to existing features, is more complex.
+In particular, adding type annotations
-annotations to ABCs is difficult; polymorphism naturally occurs by instance
-(rather than class); some use cases imply a structural approach rather than
+to ABCs faces significant problems.
+First, it is incomplete: attributes and
+generators do not support annotations, and scope issues complicate some common
+uses.
+Second, dependent types would be needed to handle ``dict``.
+Third, it
+is verbose, particularly when using the standard container classes, which must
+to be subclassed for every distinct use, but also because it ignores
-the witness behaviour of ABCs.
+correlations between the types of different attributes.

+Registration (witness typing) is more promising, but cannot handle all cases;
+a general solution will also require a structural (piecewise inspection)
+approach.

+In fact, the structural and witness semantics are complementary: witnesses
+would work well for user-defined classes; structural typing is better suited
+to Python's built–in container types.
+There is a trade–off between
+convenience and speed: where necessary built–in containers can be replaced by
+immutable, registered custom classes.

 Implementation
 --------------